We may earn affiliate commissions for the recommended products. Learn more.

 Number of LEDs:144

-According to Hooga, the budget-friendly mat aims to release muscle tension, improve flexibility, and help with chronic joint pain.
+According to Hooga, the budget-friendly mat aims to release muscle tension, improve flexibility, and help with chronic joint pain in just 15 minutes daily.
 That’s all thanks to the device’s 144 dual-chip LEDs that emit red light at a wavelength of 660nm and near-infrared light at a wavelength of 850nm.

 4. HigherDOSE Full Body Red Light Mat – best large-format red light mat for full-body recovery sessions